reactjs/react.dev/src/content/learn/managing-state.md

 ## Scaling up with reducer and context {/*scaling-up-with-reducer-and-context*/}

-Reducers let you consolidate a component’s state update logic.
-Context lets you pass information deep down to other components.
+Reducers let you consolidate a Component’s state update logic.
+Context lets you pass information deep down to other Components.
 You can combine reducers and context together to manage state of a complex screen.

 With this approach, a parent Component with complex state manages it with a reducer.
 Other Components anywhere deep in the tree can read its state via context.
 They can also dispatch actions to update that state.